-Family Enhancement Center’s new group specifically for young men who have experienced trauma.
-The group will meet weekly from 6:30-8pm on Tuesdays starting October 22, 2019.
+Drum Beat is Family Enhancement Center’s group specifically for young men who have experienced trauma.
+The group meets weekly from 6:30-8:00 pm on Tuesdays.

 What is trauma?